-Name Age Director Since Positions Held and Specific Experience and Qualifications Clyde C. Tuggle 53 2011 Mr. Tuggle is Senior Vice President and Chief Public Affairs and Communications Officer of The Coca-Cola Company.
+Name Age Director Since Positions Held and Specific Experience and Qualifications Clyde C. Tuggle 54 2011 Mr. Tuggle is Senior Vice President and Chief Public Affairs and Communications Officer of The Coca-Cola Company.
 From 1998 to 2000, Mr. Tuggle worked in Coca-Cola's Central European Division Office in Vienna where he held a variety of positions, including as Director of Operations Development, Deputy to the Division President and Region Manager for Austria.
 In 2000, Mr. Tuggle was elected Vice President of The Coca-Cola Company.
 In 2003, he was elected Senior Vice President of The Coca-Cola Company and appointed Director of Worldwide Public Affairs and Communications.
 From 2005 until 2008, Mr. Tuggle served as President of Coca-Cola's Russia, Ukraine & Belarus Business Unit.
 From 2008 to 2009, Mr. Tuggle served as Coca-Cola's Senior Vice President, Corporate Affairs and Productivity.
 In 2009, Mr. Tuggle was named Coca-Cola's Senior Vice President, Global Public Affairs and Communications.
-Mr. Tuggle has served on the Board of Directors of Georgia Power Company since 2012.
-Mr. Tuggle has more than 10 years of executive management experience at a publicly traded company heavily focused on brand management, including oversight of various aspects of Coca-Cola's international operations that serve our Board well.
+Mr. Tuggle has served on the Board of Directors of Georgia Power Company Mr. Tuggle has more than 10 years of executive management experience at a publicly traded company heavily focused on brand management, including oversight of various aspects of Coca-Cola's international operations that serve our Board well.
 In addition, Mr. Tuggle's experience at Coca-Cola includes oversight of investor relations and public communications issues that provide key insights to our Board and Audit Committee.
-Helen Ballard 60 1998 Ms. Ballard founded Ballard Designs, Inc. in 1983 and served as Chief Executive Officer until she retired in 2002.
-Ballard Designs, Inc. is a home furnishing catalog business which is currently part of HSN, Inc. Ms. Ballard also previously served as a member of the Board of Directors of Cornerstone Brands, Inc., which was organized as a conglomerate of companies selling home and leisure goods and casual apparel through catalogs primarily aimed at affluent, well-educated consumers ages 35 to 60.
-Ms. Ballard has approximately 20 years of experience in a chief executive capacity.
-Ms. Ballard's experience in direct-to-consumer businesses, including a catalog business, in particular with business activities aimed at demographics overlapping those of our various operating groups, serves our Board well.
-6

-E. Jenner Wood III 63 1995 Mr. Wood was named Chairman, President and Chief Executive Officer of the Atlanta Division of SunTrust Bank in 2014 and has served as a Corporate Executive Vice President of SunTrust Banks, Inc. since 1994.
+E. Jenner Wood III 64 1995 Mr. Wood is Corporate Executive Vice President of SunTrust Banks, Inc. and has held that title since 1994.
+He also

+Mr. Wood is Corporate Executive Vice President of SunTrust Banks, Inc. and has held that title since 1994.
+He also served as Chairman, President and Chief Executive Officer of the Atlanta Division of SunTrust Bank from 2014 to October 2015.
 Mr. Wood served as Chairman, President and Chief Executive Officer of the Atlanta/Georgia Division of SunTrust Bank from 2010 to 2013 and as Chairman, President and Chief Executive Officer of the Georgia/North Florida Division of SunTrust Bank from 2013 through March 2014.
 Prior to that, Mr. Wood had served as President, Chairman and Chief Executive Officer of SunTrust Bank Central Group from 2002 to 2010.
 Mr. Wood is a director of The Southern Company and Genuine Parts Company.
+Mr. Wood serves on the Governance and Nuclear/Operations Committees of The Southern Company and on the Audit and Compensation and Governance Committees of Genuine Parts Company.
 Mr. Wood previously served as a director of Crawford & Company until his retirement from that position in July 2013.
 Mr. Wood also previously served as a director of Georgia Power Company until his election to the Board of Directors of that entity's parent company, The Southern Company, in 2012.

 Mr. Wood's professional career includes more than 20 years in executive management positions with SunTrust Banks, Inc. and its various affiliates.
 Mr. Wood's insights with respect to financial issues and the financial services industry generally, including as it relates to the retail and business aspects of SunTrust Bank's operations, together with his extensive experience on the boards of directors and committees of various public and private companies, make him a valuable asset to our Board.